orta/ORStackView/README.md

 ## Example Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+`pod try ORStackView` or to run the example project; clone the repo, and run `pod install` from the Project directory.

 ## Installation